 - Always order professional authentication.

-We, at Bagaholic, can help you with that for just $10!
-If you need to authenticate a Louis Vuitton/Gucci/Dior item, please order one of the three types of authentication:
+We, at Bagaholic, can share our 10-year experience of dealing with Louis Vuitton items for just $10!
+If you need to authenticate Louis Vuitton/Gucci/Dior, please order one of the three types of authentication:

 Verbal Authentication $10